1. We Believe in the Authority of Scripture

 We call ourselves “Reformed” to align ourselves with a few doctrines made prominent in the 16th century Reformation.
 One of these is the inspiration of Scripture mentioned above.
 A second is the belief that that God is sovereign over all things, even the salvation of individuals (Rom.
 9:6-24; Eph.
 1:11).
 A third is a belief that all people must believe in Jesus Christ in order to be saved (Rom.
 10:11-13).
 A fourth is the understanding that mankind is trapped in sin because of the fall of Adam and unable to free himself without the radical intervention of God in Jesus Christ(Rom.
 5:12ff.).

-We also call ourselves “Charismatic” because we believe that the "gifts" (charismata) of the Holy Spirit are at work in the church today just as they were in the first century church.
+“Continuationist” means the gifts of the Spirit in the New Testament continue into the present, just as they were in the first century church.
 We live in the age of the Spirit which began at Pentecost where God poured out his Spirit on his church (Acts 2:17ff.).
 The result of this is that a variety of gifts (1 Cor.
 12:3-11) have been given to God's people, and we are to pursue these (1 Cor.
 14:1ff.) and exercise these as we are able, all for the glory of the Giver of all gifts (1 Peter 4:10-11).

 A distinctive of our church is also the high view of the local church that we teach and practice.
-We believe all Christians should become members of a local church and live out the “one another’s” that we read about in the New Testament--"build up one another," "love one another," "bear one another's burdens," etc. (1 Thess.
+We believe all Christians should become members of a local church and live out the “one another’s” that we read about in the New Testament—“build up one another,” “love one another,” “bear one another's burdens,” etc. (1 Thess.
 5:11; 1 Peter 4:8-11; 1 John 4:7ff.; Gal.
 6:2).
 This is why we place such an emphasis on small groups in the life of our church.
 It is in such fellowships that Christians can build the kind of friendships that foster growth, encouragement, and support in a world filled with challenges.
 We feel this commitment to local churches is the way God intends for us to accomplish the Great Commission (Matt 28:18–20; Acts 1:8; e.g., Acts 13–14).

 5. We Practice Believer’s Baptism